 - approve the remuneration of the Directors,

-- select the financial auditors,
+- approve the external auditors,

 The Group Board is elected by shareholders to oversee and guide management with the goal of creating long-term shareholder value for the company and its stakeholders.
 Its purpose is to focus on:

-- defining group-wide strategies,
+- defining group-wide strategies

-- validating major new investments, capital allocation,
+- validating major new investments, capital allocation

 - reviewing group policies, organizational development, and

 - ensuring group-wide oversight/assurance functions

 - safeguard the Group’s ability to create long-term value both for its shareholders and stakeholders

 - monitor the implementation of the Group’s strategic business plans